- To express their needs (being bossy).

 - Through boredom or a lack of physical and mental stimulation.

-- May feel stressed or uncomfortable for some reason.
-Things like feeling threatened or if they don't have an appropriate place to sleep can cause excessive barking problems.
+Things like feeling threatened or if they don't have an appropriate

 - Dogs that haven't been properly socialized often become nuisance barkers.